 How did we end up living in Canada?
 Why in Vancouver?
 I received these questions several times during the last week.
 The answer is quite simple.
 Forestry.
-For a long I thought that my geography background has an advantage, but this time the forestry side opened doors.
-I will participate in a research project for 3 months that includes field work on Vancouver island as well.
-Hopefully I will not meet with too many bears!
+For a long, I thought that my geography background has an advantage, but this time the forestry side opened doors.
+I will participate in a research project for 3 months that includes field work on Vancouver Island as well.
+Hopefully, I will not meet with too many bears!
+(Update: OMG, I did!)

 In a wooden house far from the skyscrapers